al8n/objectpool/README.md

 ## Features

-- Lock free, backed by concurrent safe queue.
+- Lock free, no extra allocation, backed by concurrent safe queue.
-- Unlike other object pool implementation in Rust, get always return an owned struct, do not need to handle lifetime.
+- Unlike other object pool implementation in Rust, get always return an owned struct, users do not need to handle lifetime.
 - Builtin reference counter, no `Arc` wrapper required.
 - Simple APIs and support `no_std` environment.